fdazen/fda-documentation/accounting.md

 #**Accounting**

-The Accounting section is about all of those settings that have to do payments and accounting.
-From here you can set up currency and accepted pay types and credit card types, number invoices, set up discount reasons and most importantly configure your Revenue Labels and Categories around which your reports are organized.
+The Accounting section is the place here you configure all those settings that have to do with payments, currencies, credit cards, fiscal year, etc. Most importantly it is home to Revenue Management: you can build Revenue Labels and Categories around which your reports are organized.

 ##**Currency**